All Episodes

 You let my buddies at the Heritage Foundation suggest it, and they're tarred and feathered as racists.

-You let me suggest it, and of course I am just wallowing in yet another attempt to criticize minorities.
+You let me suggest it, and of course I am just wallowing in yet another attempt to criticize a minorities.

-Let Bill Cosby say it, and they accuse him of being a traitor.
+Let Bill Cosby say it and they accuse him of being a traitor.

-Let Obama say it, and it's orgasmic.
+Let Obama say it and it's orgasmic.

 Oh, wow.